jchen85/house-search-api/README.md

 Returns a list of houses within 20 miles of the search parameters.
 Can accept lat/long geocoordinates or a string address.

 ### Usage
-Clone repo, then start server by running `npm start`.
+Clone repo, then install dependencies with `npm install`.
+Start server by running `npm start`.
 Unit tests can be run with `npm run test`.

 ### Endpoints
 One endpoint is available for use, /properties